 It's to your advantage to report all of your tips.
 Remember that your earnings including tips, will be considered when applying for an apartment, a credit card, or a car loan.

-We strongly encourage you to track the tips you earn and the hours you work by writing these down every day.
-Then on pay day, which is every two weeks, divide the tips by the total hours you worked to determine how much per hour you made.
+We strongly encourage you to track your tips and your hours every day.
+Then on pay day, which is every two weeks, divide the tips by the total hours you worked to determine how much per hour you made in tips.
 Do this to avoid the tendancy to spend the cash tips in your pocket before you account for it.
-If you don't, when pay day comes and the check is just for your wages, not the tips, you may wonder where your money went.

 A handy way to track your tips is this app called "Server Life" available from the Google Play Store and Apple App Store, click here.

 Turn complaints into an opportunity to win the customer over.